Zahara & Kesha Weeks

 About the Community Input Panel (CIP)

 The Cure Sickle Cell Initiative (CureSCI) is a collaborative, patient-focused research effort designed to find safe and effective genetic-based cures for sickle cell disease.
 An important part of CureSCi is the inclusion and active participation of people living with SCD who help to guide research, as well as education and engagement efforts.
-The CIP provides input on the direction of the Initiative, and members engage in conversations with leadership to help communicate needs and identify opportunities in genetic therapies for SCD.
+The CIP provides input on the direction of the Initiative, and members engage in conversations with leadership to help communicate needs and identify opportunities in gene therapies for SCD.

 Recent Activities